sudkannan/tutorials/README.md

 ```

 ## Part 2.
 Getting hands dirty with QEMU
 QEMU includes a built-in monitor that can inspect and modify the machine state in useful ways.
 To enter the monitor, press Ctrl-a c in the terminal running QEMU.
 Press Ctrl-a c again to switch back to the serial console.
 For a complete reference to the monitor commands, see the QEMU manual.
 Here are some particularly useful commands:

-QEMU Emulator
-In cs3210, we will use the QEMU Emulator, a modern and relatively fast emulator

-To get started, lets compile our first kernel

 ```
 $ cd lab